phively/phively.ghithub.io/_pages/acknowledgements.md

 ---
 layout: page
-title: About Poole
+title: Acknowledgements
 ---

+This site is built using Jekyll, and makes liberal use of several different code bases.
+Here are the most significant.

+## About Poole

-This site is built using Jekyll, and the styles are forked from Mark Otto's Poole and Hyde themes.
+The site's layout, styles, and navigation pane were forked from Mark Otto's Poole and Hyde themes.
 Here's his description as of April 17, 2016:

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).